- 23 Jan 2025

 Sub Domain

 A Sub Domain is the second Platform component in the hierarchy, it is configured within a Domain.
-One Domain can comprise single or multiple Sub Domains with only one Global configuration and multiple local configurations.
-A Global Sub Domain can be configured within a Global Domain only.
+One Domain can comprise of a single Sub Domain.
 To configure refer to Sub Domain.

 Department

 A Department is aligned to a Department Group which is configured within the scope of a Sub Domain and Domain.
-One Department Group can comprise multiple Departments.
+One Department Group can comprise of multiple Departments.
+Department are also refer to as Tenants.
 To configure refer to Department.

 To set up your platform, refer to the following: